hhuwvom/New-Coroutine/README.md

 // After some coroutine wait for event,  You can send event by this way to trigger EventCoroutine to finish.
 CoroutineExeCcutor.SendEvent("ABC");

-// Then every EventCoroutine wait for "ABC" event will be finish.
+// Then every EventCoroutine wait for "ABC" event will be finished.
 ```

 ### Executing during FixedUpdate()